QuarkZ26/Kindroid/Vertical Kin Menu/readme.md

-# 👥 CloneKinsToTheSide – Persistent Avatar Switcher for Kindroid
+# CloneKinsToTheSide – Persistent Avatar Switcher for Kindroid

 A [ViolentMonkey](https://violentmonkey.github.io/) userscript for [Kindroid.ai](https://kindroid.ai/) that **clones all visible avatars (“kins”) into a fixed vertical stack** on the right edge — always accessible, even when the main avatar bar disappears.

 Faster switching, fewer clicks, no hassle.

+---

+## NOTE:

+I personally and currently do not use that many Kins, but I suspect this script might be impracticle for those who do, if not broken.
+The Kindroid team is also working on Folders, at that point this might quit working altogether or not be easily feasible anymore.

 ---